 SMS (Site Management Support)

-One of the major gaps currently is the insufficient capacity to ensure the reception and accommodation facilities are dignified, well-staffed, culturally appropriate and respectful of humanitarian standards.
-DRC has taken on the role of Site Management Support in several sites across Greece, collaborating closely with the Greek Ministry of Migration Policy and other primary duty bearers in the following domains:
+One of the major ongoing gaps is the insufficient capacity to ensure the reception and accommodation facilities are dignified, well-staffed, culturally appropriate and respectful of humanitarian standards.
+DRC has taken up the role of Site Management Support in several sites across Greece, collaborating closely with the Greek Ministry of Migration Policy and other primary duty bearers in the following domains:

-- Provision of assistance and services (Shelter, Food/NFI distribution, WASH and Food security).
+- Provision of assistance and services (Shelter, Food assistance/ NFI distribution, WASH)

 Protection monitoring and legal aid

-Moreover, DRC has been cooperating with local NGOs AITIMA and Greek Council for Refugees (GCR) to expand its legal aid capacity in terms of counselling and representation for vulnerable asylum seekers on the Greek soil.
+Moreover, DRC has expanded its legal aid capacity in terms of counselling and representation for vulnerable asylum seekers on the Greek soil since there is an increased need for legal aid provision.

 Partners and donors